 We guess it’s a case of watch this space.
 Remember patience is a virtue…

-Although nearly 3 and a bit years to get a new version of software out is a bit of a mickey take!
+Although nearly 4 years to get a new version of software out is a bit of a piss take!